March 6th, 2026

 If your contractor is insured, any injuries resulting from poor craftsmanship would be their responsibility.
 But without coverage, you'd be left to bear the consequences, financially and legally.

-Making certain that your contractor is properly insured is a simple process.
+Confirming that your contractor carries active insurance is a straightforward process.
 During the bidding stage, or before any work commences, request a certificate of insurance with you listed as a certificate holder.
 This is something most contractors are used to and it accomplishes two critical objectives:

 For added composure, consider requesting to be listed as an Additional Insured, especially for long-term or ongoing projects like lawn maintenance.
 This status ensures you'll be notified if the contractor's policy is canceled.